TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 > Captain Boris is a male human who commands Lelindar's city guard.

 ### Anatomy of a State-Engine Entry
-A typed State-Engine entry is required to introduce tags for the relation matchers.
+A typed State-Engine entry is required to introduce topics for the relation matchers.

 `$Player[Taleir & Fox & Female](adventurer; rogue)`

-There are three parts to a typed entry, the "type", the "tags" and the "matchers".
+There are three parts to a typed entry, the "type", the "topics" and the "matchers".

 In this example:
 * The `$Player` portion identifies the type of entry, a "Player" entry.
 These are case-sensitive.
-* The `[Taleir & Fox & Female]` portion are the tags, separated by `&`.
+* The `[Taleir & Fox & Female]` portion are the topics, separated by `&`.
   * May contain spaces and are case-sensitive.
-  * It is generally a good idea to capitalize the first letter to make it more obvious its a tag.
+  * It is generally a good idea to capitalize the first letter to make it more obvious its a topic.
-  * Tags can be thought of bringing a named concept into context.
+  * Topics can be thought of bringing a named concept into context.
     * In the example, if this entry were associated with any text, the concepts of the character Taleir, the vulpine race, and the female sex would be brought into context.
-    * If another entry wants to provide more information about something in context, it would use a relation to match the tag(s) identifying those concepts, IE: `(:Fox; :Female)` would attempt to match female foxes.
+    * If another entry wants to provide more information about something in context, it would use a relation to match the topic(s) identifying those concepts, IE: `(:Fox; :Female)` would attempt to match female foxes.
 * The `(adventurer; rogue)` portion are the matchers, two keywords in this case.
-  * Keywords are not case-sensitive but tags used by relations are.
+  * Keywords are not case-sensitive but topics used by relations are.
-  * It is a good practice to keep keywords in all-lowercase to differentiate them from tags in relations.
+  * It is a good practice to keep keywords in all-lowercase to differentiate them from topics in relations.

 Matchers are separated by a semi-colon (`;`), **NOT** a comma (`,`).
 This is intended to save time when AI Dungeon's vanilla world-info matcher tries to match world-info to text, since State-Engine will be redoing all its work, anyways.